Creating MLINEs

 • the preview in the Multiline Styles box shows the end caps for this new style.

-See also How to use Express Tools
+See also How to use selection Cycling

 7) Zoom In to the window shown below.